-One of the world’s favorite dishes, spaghetti is more than deserving of its own little holiday.
+One of the world’s favorite dishes, spaghetti is more than deserving of its own little day.
 And because it is both simple and delicious, spaghetti is the perfect dish to make to bring out your inner chef, even if you don’t have all that much cooking experience!

-The History of Spaghetti Day
+The history of Spaghetti Day

 Many people don’t know that the first historical reference to boiled noodles suggests that the Arabs invented the dish thousands of years ago, long before it became a staple of Italian cuisine.